Skip to content

 dist install gitlab/gitlab-org/gitlab-runner

-Often times installing from GitHub or GitLab is sufficient, but if you are on a MacOS system and Homebrew has the binary you want, you can install it using the homebrew scope.
-I would generally still recommend just installing from GitHub or GitLab directly.
+Usually installing from GitHub or GitLab is enough, but if you are on a macOS system and Homebrew has the binary you want, you can install it using the homebrew scope.
+I would generally still recommend just installing from GitHub or GitLab directly if it is available, but this is a nice fallback.

 dist install homebrew/opentofu